 It comes under a raft of names: a bonanza, a treasure trove, a windfall etc. It was just the other week we were hearing about the lady who scooped the lottery jackpot and walked away with a cool £1m in prize money.
 What was particularly interesting was that the lady concerned, Paula W

 Knives making better lives London has just opened a new outdoor gym by the name of Steel Warriors.
 There’s no membership fee, there’s even a free coaching facility.
 Now if this doesn’t already sound too good to be true, this gym has been built from two tonnes of surr

 The picture on the front was that of an elephant pushing the baby along with its trunk, the title: “Nudge” by Prof Richard H Thaler who has just now been awarded a Nobel prize.
 The previous Prime Minister took up some of his ideas in the creation of an internal depar

 Minding my own business out and about in Thatcham Town Centre on Monday 27th January 2014 and I spy the BBC Radio Berkshire car and Bridgitte Tetteh scouting around for likely interview candidates – so here we go Lord – in for a penny in for a pound.

-COVID-19 Secure Sunday morning worship where there is a mix of newer songs and traditional hymns.
+This is a face-to-face Sunday morning worship service where there is a mix of newer songs and traditional hymns.
 The preaching is expository in style working through different books of the bible.
 The children would normally have their own group, socially distanced, and leave for that part way through the service.

 *** NOTE This is an Online ZOOM Meeting (Contact church office for joining details) *** These are shorter times of meeting together, normally based in a home rather than in the Thatcham Parish Hall.
 This gives a more cosy feel and also the nature of the time together is that of worship and discussional bible study.